 Fortunately, my husband and most of my older children are immune to the hypnotic effect of sitting behind the steering wheel, so they do the majority of the driving when we travel.

 On the rare occasions that I can’t avoid driving, I take a lots of stretch breaks.
 I run laps around the car.
 I do jumping jacks.
 And crunch ice.
-I sing opera.
-And listen to audiobooks.
+And sing opera.
+I listen to audiobooks.
 And pray aloud.

-If you’re too sleepy to drive safely, you need to pull over, too.
+If you’re too sleepy to drive safely, you need to pull over.
+Otherwise, you may never get where you’re going at all.
 Driving while drowsy is just as dangerous as driving while distracted or intoxicated.

 So grab a cup of coffee.
 Slap your cheeks.
 Stay awake.
 No nodding or dreaming when you’re the one driving!